 (iii) Her Baba had not done well.

-4. Why did the narrator say that she had nothing to complain?
+(iv) Her Baba had done better than her. - Why did the narrator say that she had nothing to complain?

 (i) She had done better than her father.